mrtinhnguyen/Web3CMS/Readme.md

 ---

-## About Penny.io
+## About WritingAndEarn.xyz

-Penny.io is a fully wallet‑native publishing platform aimed at technical and crypto writers who want precise control over pricing and payouts.
+WritingAndEarn.xyz is a fully wallet‑native publishing platform aimed at technical and crypto writers who want precise control over pricing and payouts.
 Instead of subscriptions, readers unlock individual articles for $0.01–$1.00 using the **x402 HTTP payment protocol**.
 Writers get paid in seconds (not weeks) and can manage payouts across **Base** and **Solana** with a dual‑wallet workflow.

 Why it matters: